nileg3073/sep10-freedom-project/blog/entry01.md

 [**"What Does a Graphic Designer Do?"**](https://www.coursera.org/articles/what-does-a-graphic-designer-do) – A breakdown of their day-to-day work, career takeaways, and salary info.

-[**"What is Graphic Design?"**]((https://www.figma.com/resource-library/what-is-graphic-design/)) – Offers a clear definition along with key elements and the essential skills involved in the field.

 With all of these articles in mind, my knowledge and interest in **Graphic Design** have grown exponentially.
 ##